fluhus/snopher/index.md

 # Arrays and Slices

-We are now entering the dangerous zone of unprotected memory access.
-While Python and Go are generally memory safe, working with raw pointers might end up in buffer overflows and memory leaks.
+We are now entering the zone of unprotected memory access.
+While Python and Go are generally memory safe, working with raw pointers could end up in buffer overflows and memory leaks.

-**Make sure to read this section through in order to avoid bad things.**
+**Make sure to read this section through to learn how to handle pointers safely.**

 normalize.go: